 - 1.1 A Historical Delivery Rate Assessment was undertaken as part of the preparation of the 2018 SHLAA update to assist in making delivery rate assumptions for sites currently in the SHLAA.
 Assessments were undertaken on a sample of developments where residential units have been delivered in the previous ten years (2007-2018).
 This looked at the period of time it took from planning consent to commencement on site (lead in time) and from commencement on site to completion (build out time).
-The average lead in and build out times per development size were then calculated; the resulting figures are presented below.
-It has not been considered necessary to review this assessment of historic delivery rates again in 2019 and so the assumptions listed below from 2018 have been carried forward in to this year's SHLAA report. - 1.2 The lead in time is defined as the period between grant of permission to commencement on site.
+The average lead in and build out times per development size were then calculated; the resulting figures are presented below. - 1.2 The lead in time is defined as the period between grant of permission to commencement on site.
 It should be noted that the status of sites is only monitored at one point in time during the year (1 April) so a site may have started prior to April in that monitoring year. - 1.1 The build out rate is defined as the average number of dwellings completed per annum from commencement to completion.
 Once again, the status of sites is only monitored at one point in time during the year so a site may have completed prior to April in that monitoring year.